 |Cache||32 MB (L3)|

 Ryzen Threadripper 1900X is the most affordable processor in the AMD Ryzen Threadripper lineup.
 This is an Octa-core processor and comes with 16MB cache (L3).
-It physically has only 8 cores but can almost double its performance as it can execute 16 threads simultaneously in multi-threading applications and softwares.
-The processor has got base clock speed of 3.8 GHz and turbo speed of 4 GHz.
-It comes with total of 20MB cache (16MB L3 + 4MB L2) and XFR with up to +200 MHz and also supports 64 PCIe lanes.
+It physically has only 8 cores but can almost double its performance as it can execute 16 threads simultaneously in multi-threading applications and software.
+The processor has got base clock speed of 3.8 GHz and a turbo speed of 4 GHz.
+It comes with a total of 20MB cache (16MB L3 + 4MB L2) and XFR with up to +200 MHz and also supports 64 PCIe lanes.

 The 8 core processor from Intel that we can compare to AMD Ryzen Threadripper 1900X is Intel Core i7-7820X, which is a Skylake-X 6th generation Core X processor and uses LGA 2066 Socket.
 Intel Core i7-7820X is built on the 14nm process and has got 11MB L3 cache.
-It is priced at around $599 which a bit more than the Ryzen Threadripper 1900X that has a price tag of $549.
+It is priced at around $599 which is a bit more than the Ryzen Threadripper 1900X which has a price tag of $549.
 The power consumption of Ryzen Threadripper 1900X is lower at 125W TPD as compared to 140W of Intel Core i7-7820X.
 Also, Ryzen Threadripper 1900X comes with 64 PCI Express Lanes while there are only 28 PCIe lanes present in the Intel Core i7-7820X.
 This can make a significant impact on gaming and other graphics-intensive applications.
 So again, I think Ryzen Threadripper 1900X is a much better product, especially for a mid-range gaming PC.

 |AMD Ryzen Threadripper 1900X Processor Specifications|